 Expand and appropriate culturally sensitive e-government and e-community initiatives with a specific indigenous peoples focus when these strategies are being developed in local area.

 Support Cultural institutions like libraries and museums for digitalization of cultural heritage and to better public access to Internet.
+This would also include historical archives, in particular as regards memorial documents concerning minorities, cultures and languages.

 Promote the creation of relevant academic content in local language.